herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Lifecycle System/Document Lifecycle-Driven Invalidation System.md

 ### 2.3 MutationObserverAdapter

-Bridges AngleSharp’s **MutationObserver** with the invalidation system.
+Bridges AngleSharp's **MutationObserver** with the invalidation system.
 It **configures** and **manages** mutation observers, processes mutation records, and then forwards relevant information to the **InvalidationManager**.

 - **Responsibilities**:

     - Create and configure `MutationObserver` instances
     - Filter and batch mutation records to avoid redundant processing
-    - Translate AngleSharp mutation records into the system’s internal format
+    - Translate AngleSharp mutation records into the system's internal format
     - Schedule invalidation processing after collecting batches of mutations
 - **Key Methods**: